Stop Tankers in the Great Bear Sea

 The tug and barge were among other Alaska-bound fuel barges that transit the confined and intricate Inside Passage under a special waiver, while all other tanker traffic must travel offshore from Haida Gwaii, outside the voluntary tanker exclusion zone (though that boundary is still not far enough away from shore to allow for rescue under bad conditions).
 Since the spill, these vessels are no longer permitted in several channels on the Inside Passage, and Kirby Corp. vessels must carry a Canadian pilot.
 However, they now travel the more exposed and dangerous passage through Hecate Strait (the waters between Haida Gwaii and the central and north coast archipelago).
 ATB vessels were originally designed for inland waterways; their seaworthiness in the 10 metre seas that often rage in shallow Hecate Strait is a major cause for concern.

 These vessels will continue to operate despite progress in other areas of marine and terrestrial protection, putting our coast at greater risk in order to preserve relations with the US.
-Alaska mines and refines its own crude oil.
-If market forces and infrastructure limitations are currently such that it is cheaper to transport refined products from Washington to southeast Alaska rather than within the state, one alternative would be to ship them in larger tankers on the outside.
-Once in southeast Alaska, products could be transferred to a barge and distributed to small ports.
+These shipments can travel more safely outside the tanker exclusion zone in offshore-capable vessels.
+Once they reach Alaska, products can be transferred to smaller vessels for resupply to Southeast Alaskan communities.

 Even if the tanker ban threshold was lowered to allow shipments in the volumes currently delivered within B.C. (under 2,000 tonnes), the ban still only applies to traffic using B.C. ports - not traffic that transits through without stopping, and it only covers persistent oil products such as crude oil and bitumen.
 To many of us who watch these enormous barges passing by our small, remote communities, it is clear that more must be done to protect the Great Bear Sea.
 While coastal communities do need improved capacity to respond to the many small spills that occur from all kinds of vessels, the only real protection is precaution: minimize shipping of toxic products.
 There is no spill response technology or protocol in the world that can clean up more than a small fraction of product spilled in the ocean, except perhaps under ideal conditions.